 Part Three: Haircut

 I was handed off to Melissa, for haircut and style.
 I explained to her my thin, curly hair, and the fact that I had been “cutting” or “hacking” at it myself-I was to blame for the almost mullet happening.

 She grilled me on the products and procedure that I used with my curly hair.
 Apparently I’ve been going about this curly hair thing the wrong way for…well…forever.
-I took her advice on a few new products, to help tame both the curly and the frizz.
+I took her advice on a few new products, like a fancy shampoo similar to SEVEN clarifying shampoo that will help my hair stay really healthy, and some other bits to help tame both the curly and the frizz.